afollestad/material-dialogs/README.md

 ---

-### Stacked Buttons
+### Stacked Action Buttons

-If you have multiple buttons that together are too wide to fit on one line, the dialog will stack the buttons to be vertically orientated.
+If you have multiple action buttons that together are too wide to fit on one line, the dialog will stack the buttons to be vertically orientated.

 ```java